LeNPaul/Lagrange/_posts/2015-10-10-getting-started.md

 ### RSS Feeds

 Atom is supported by default through [jekyll-feed](https://github.com/jekyll/jekyll-feed).
-With jekyll-feed, you can set configuration variables such as `title`, `description`, and `author` in the `_config.yml` file.
+With jekyll-feed, you can set configuration variables such as 'title', 'description', and 'author', in the `_config.yml` file.

 RSS 2.0 is also supported through [RSS auto-discovery](http://www.rssboard.org/rss-autodiscovery).
-The `rss-feed.xml` file that the feed path points to when using RSS 2.0 automatically uses the appropriate configuration variables found in `_data/settings.yml`, based on the template found at [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds).
+The `rss-feed.xml` file (based on the template found at [jekyll-rss-feeds](https://github.com/snaptortoise/jekyll-rss-feeds)) that the feed path points to when using RSS 2.0 is automatically generated based on the appropriate configuration variables found in `_data/settings.yml`.

 To use RSS 2.0, ensure the following is done:

-* Uncomment the last two lines in the `_config.yml`.
+* Uncomment the last two lines in the `_config.yml` file.

-* In `_data\settings.yml` under 'social', comment out the rss-square that points to `feed.xml`, and uncomment the rss-square that points to `rss-feed.xml`.
+* In `_data/settings.yml`, under 'social', comment out the rss-square that points to `feed.xml`, and uncomment the rss-square that points to `rss-feed.xml`.

-* In `_includes\head.html`, comment out `{% feed_meta %}` and uncomment the line under the RSS 2.0 comment.
+* In `_includes/head.html`, comment out `{% feed_meta %}` and uncomment the line under the RSS 2.0 comment.

 ### Social Media Icons